earthly/website/blog/_posts/2022-03-09-golang-monorepo.md

 ## Monorepo Layout in Go

-A monorepo may contain multiple components, such as applications, and libraries.
+A monorepo may contain multiple components, such as applications and libraries.
 Let's consider how we might organize those components as distinct Go modules.

 As a simple example, we'll consider a monorepo that has two backend Microservices and a single shared Library.